Denis Thatcher: Margaret Thatcher

 In February 1949, at a Paint Trades Federation function in Dartford, he met Margaret Hilda Roberts, a chemist and newly selected parliamentary candidate.
 When she met Denis for the first time, she described him as "not a very attractive creature" and "very reserved but quite nice".
 They married on 13 December 1951, at Wesley's Chapel in City Road, London; the Robertses were Methodists.
 Margaret Thatcher was elected Leader of the Conservative Party in 1975.
 She went on to win the 1979 general election to become the first female prime minister in British history.
 Denis became the first husband of a British prime minister.

 In 1953, they had twin children (Carol and Mark), who were born on 15 August at Queen Charlotte's and Chelsea Hospital in Hammersmith, seven weeks premature.
 Thatcher was watching the deciding Test of the 1953 Ashes series at the time of the twins' birth.
 They had watched the Coronation earlier in the year from Parliament Square.

 Not long after the 1964 general election, Thatcher suffered a nervous breakdown which put a severe strain on his marriage.
 The breakdown was probably caused by the increasing pressure of running the family business, caring for his relatives, and his wife's preoccupation with her political career, which left him lonely and exhausted.
 Thatcher sailed to South Africa and stayed there for two months to recuperate.
-His wife's biographer David Cannadine described it as "the greatest crisis of their marriage", but immediately after, he recovered and returned home, he maintained a happy marriage for the rest of his life.
+His wife's biographer David Cannadine described it as "the greatest crisis of their marriage", but immediately after, he recovered and returned home, where he maintained a happy marriage for the rest of his life.

-This second marriage for Thatcher led to the future prime minister being sometimes referred to as "Mrs Denis Thatcher" in such sources as selection minutes, travel itineraries, and society publications such as Queen, even after her election as a Member of Parliament.
+This second marriage for Thatcher led to the future prime minister being sometimes referred to as "Mrs Denis Thatcher" in such sources as selection minutes, travel itineraries, and society publications such as Queen, even after she was elected a Member of Parliament.
 As Margaret's political career progressed, she preferred to be known only as "Mrs Thatcher".

 According to John Campbell, a biographer of his wife, "their marriage was more a partnership of mutual convenience than a romance", quoting their daughter Carol in her biography of Denis: